alex-lt-kong/the-nitty-gritty/c/12_disassembly/README.md

 ### Purposes
-* `rdi`, `rsi`, `rdx` and other three registers: store arguments of a function call.
+* `rdi`, `rsi`, `rdx`, `rcx`, `r8` and `r9`: pass first 6 integer/pointer arguments of a function call.
+Additional arguments are stored on the stack.
+    * `xmm0` - `xmm7`: among other general purpose usage, can be used to pass first 8 float pointing arguments.
     Additional arguments are stored on the stack.
 * `rax`: store return value of a function call.
 * `rbp`: register base pointer, which points to the base of the current stack frame.
 * `rsp`: register stack pointer, store the stack pointer.